The evidence base

 Some of the key findings from the research show that:

-- Psychoanalytic psychotherapy yields impressive effect sizes, with effect sizes typically increasing at long-term follow up, suggesting that patients who receive psychoanalytic psychotherapy experience continuing psychological benefits long after therapy has ended.
+- Psychoanalytic psychotherapy gives impressive results, which even improve at long-term follow up, suggesting that patients who receive psychoanalytic psychotherapy continue to benefit long after therapy has ended.

 - Longer-term psychoanalytic psychotherapy (one year’s treatment or more) is more effective than shorter forms of therapy for the treatment of complex mental disorders.